STScI-MIRI/pyMIRI/README.md

-pyMIRI - Codes to build MIRI imager flat
+pyMIRI - Collection of functions and class to facilitate MIRI data reduction, calibration, and analysis.
 ================================================================================

 This is just an place holder for README.
 --------------------------------------------------------------------------------

-This repository (repo) contains codes and script that can be used to build MIRI imager flat.
-The repo contains thre script (see bin directory): get_data, select_data & genrate_flat.
+This repository (repo) contains classes, functions and scripta that can be used to work with MIRI data.

+The pacakge contains CLI scripts: get_data, select_data, generate_imager_flat,
+and generate_lrs_flat.

 get_data is a command line script that can be used to get appropriate data from the MAST archive.